Skip to main content

 graphics3 negative mentions

-• The game features a large number of puzzles, providing plenty of content for puzzle enthusiasts.
+• The game offers a large number of puzzles, providing plenty of content for puzzle enthusiasts.

-• Some puzzles are enjoyable and can be challenging, offering a decent brain exercise.
+• Some puzzles are enjoyable and can be challenging, making for a decent brain exercise.

-• The hint system allows players to skip difficult puzzles, making it more accessible for casual gamers.
+• The hint system allows players to skip difficult puzzles, which can help maintain engagement.

 • The game suffers from poor puzzle design, with many puzzles being illogical or poorly worded, leading to frustration.

-• Technical issues, such as resolution problems and bugs, make the game unplayable for some users.
+• Technical issues, such as resolution problems and bugs, make the game difficult to play and unresponsive at times.

 • It is heavily criticized for being a low-quality clone of the Professor Layton series, lacking the charm and polish of the original.